mlxljz/TWMM/README.md

 We have released part of the dataset and source code.
 The full datasets and source code will be released soon.

 # Run
-These implementation of methods have been released.
+These implementation of methods (SIFT, SURF, ORB, RIFT, RCB, TFeat, HardNet) have been released.
 One can run these methodsas follows:

   `git clone https://github.com/mlxljz/TWMM.git`

   `python results_SIFT_SURF_RIFT_SCB_HOPC.py`

+  The implementation for RIFT and SCB refers to http://www.ivlab.org/publications.html and https://ljy-rs.github.io/web/

+# Result
+The experimental results fordifferent methods are located in this directory：test_img/out.

   ## Contact